The Story & the Engine: Ratings

 The episode received overnight ratings of 1.59 million.
-Within seven days, the total number of viewers had risen to 2.70 million.
+The episode received a total of 2.71 million consolidated viewers across 7 days, and a total of 3.26 million consolidated viewers across 28 days.

 Critical reception

 Stefan Mohamed, writing for Den of Geek, responded positively to the episode, praising the usage of the Doctor's race, Ellams's writing, the episode's settings, and the episode's unique atmosphere, but criticised the episode's overcomplicated ideas and a lack of identifiable stakes.
 Will Salmon from GamesRadar+ cited the episode as "one of the most original and ambitious episodes this show has produced in years", pointing out the episode's unique way of telling its story.
 Robert Anderson, writing for IGN, emphasised the episode's story and premise, though criticised the episode's reliance on gods, feeling it was overused due to the number of god-like entities that had appeared in recent episodes.
 Adi Tantimedh, writing for Bleeding Cool, praised the episode, highlighting Bakare's performance, the episode's unique presentation, and the characterization and writing of the Doctor.
+The episode was shortlisted for the 2026 Hugo Awards in the category "Best Dramatic Presentation, Short Form".

 Ryan Woodrow, writing for Newsweek, stated that while he enjoyed the episode's final act, he felt the episode needed a narrower focus; he believed the risks were not well-defined until halfway through the episode, which he felt would leave viewers confused, and that the men trapped in the shop "fade into the background" once danger was defined.
-Patrick Mulkern, writing for Radio Times, offered a negative review, criticising the episode's depiction of Nigeria, and also criticised Jo Martin’s cameo as "wasted".
+Patrick Mulkern, writing for Radio Times, offered a negative review, criticising the episode's depiction of Nigeria, and also criticised Jo Martin's cameo as "wasted".